Scotland, Montgomery County, Maryland: Save Our Scotland

-After many years of extended struggle, negotiation, and planning, the Scotland Development Corporation took control of land, broke ground on April 21, 1968, secured financing (including a $100,000 grant under the 1965 Fair Housing Act, a $1.6M Federal government backed loan in 1967, and a final $425,000 loan in 1970 to finish the project), and built 100 townhouses (25 owned and 75 rental) on ten acres in the late 1960s and early 1970s to replace the deteriorating existing housing stock.
+After many years of extended struggle, negotiation, and planning, the Scotland Development Corporation took control of the land.
+The total amount of land was about 50 acres, with all but 16 acres targeted for sale to secure critical resources for construction.
+(Due to refusals of some partial owners of some properties to agree to the project, the project was reduced to 10 acres.)The groundbreaking was on April 21, 1968.
+In addition to the resources from selling 36 acres, the Corporation secured financing including a $100,000 grant under the 1965 Fair Housing Act, a $1.6M Federal government backed loan in 1967, and a final $425,000 loan in 1970 to finish the project.
+The completed project included 100 townhouses (25 owned and 75 rental) on ten acres finished in the late 1960s and early 1970s to replace the deteriorating existing housing stock.

 'Scotland community is an example of how a number of people and institutions - many of them incompatible only a few years ago - can involve themselves in the problems of a community and work together to solve these problems,' [U.S. Department of Housing and Urban Development Secretary Robert C.] Weaver told the gathering.
 The new Scotland's main road will be named after Dr. Martin Luther King Jr. [who had been assassinated on April 4, just 18 days before], with others dedicated to the late David Scull, former County Council president, and Joyce Siegel, the young Bethesda housewife who organized the original Save Our Scotland Committee three years ago."

+Significant community involvement and leadership remained core through the process.
+For example, a community field trip to see the Reston, Virginia, development led to changes in the roofing design.

 The Scotland project received national attention, both for the processes that enabled the community to retain control even as the housing stock was revitalized, and for the architecture.
 For example, the Architectural Forum magazine devoted a five-page spread to Scotland.

 The Scotland Community Development had impacts beyond Scotland, itself.
 Members testified in front of the U.S. Senate committee for a rent-supplement program that had been created to help the Scotland community.
 Members also testified to the Maryland General Assembly for tax exemptions for housing non-profits.
 These still existed decades later.

-The Scotland community, which includes a community center (2013-14 renovated LEED Gold Recreation Center), is self-governed by the Scotland Community Civic Association.
+The Scotland community, which includes a Montgomery County neighborhood community center rebuilt in 2013-14 as a LEED Gold buildingr and named for community leader Bette Carol Thompson (who died in 2016), is self-governed by the Scotland Community Civic Association.
 In 2018, the 75 rental units underwent a $14 million renovation program.